smorad/um_cisc_7026/lecture_13_rl.typ

     - Where you *change* the world by *interacting* with it

 ==
-RL is more complicated than supervised learning #pause
+RL is more complex than supervised learning #pause

 Instead of a model and dataset, we have an *agent* and *environment* #pause